All Posts By

 Schwartz, A. Brad.
 Broadcast Hysteria: Orson Welles’s War of the Worlds and the Art of Fake News.
 New York: Hill and Wang, 2015.

 Settel, Irving.
 A Pictorial History of Radio.
-New York: The Citadel Press, 1960.
+New York: Grosset & Dunlap, 1967.

 Sklar, Rick.
 Rocking America: How the All-Hit Radio Stations Took Over.
 New York: St. Martin’s Press, 1984.